 - For a week or two after surgery, your child may need extra attention and understanding.
 Don’t worry about “spoiling” your child during this time.
 It is OK to respond to your child’s need for extra holding and comforting.

 - After surgery, your child will be sleepy for several hours.
 Your child will have an IV in place for giving fluids and pain medicines.
 It is common for children to have blood-tinged saliva for a day or two after surgery.
 If your child has any vomiting after the surgery this too may have blood in it, which is normal.

 - Your child can use the same bottle and nipple as before surgery.
-If you breast feed, you may resume this as well.
-Older children can use a cup with or without a lid, as long as the spout is very short.
-If your child uses a sippy cup with a hard spout, it is safest to bring this to the office for the team to see and approve beforehand.
+Older children can use a cup with or without a lid, as long as the spout is very short and soft.
+If your child uses a sippy cup with a hard spout, it is safest to bring this to the office for the team to see and approve before hand.
 Do not use sports bottles, forks, or straws.

-- It is OK to resume soft foods one week after surgery.
+- It is OK to resume soft foods a few days after surgery.
 This includes soft cooked fruits and vegetables, noodles, cereal soaked in milk, bananas, etc. Use only a soft spoon and do not allow the spoon to enter deep into the mouth.
-No hard food is allowed for 6 weeks after surgery.
+No hard or crunchy food is allowed for 6 weeks after surgery.
 This includes no chips, hard cereals, cookies, or toast.

 - It is not uncommon for children to not eat as much as usual for days or even a week or two after surgery.
 Most children eat more and “catch up” once they are feeling better.
 It is important, though, that your child gets enough liquids every day to stay hydrated.
 Signs your child is getting enough to drink include having a moist mouth, tears in the eyes when crying, and urinating regularly.